 - Sugar: I typically use light brown cane sugar, but regular sugar will suffice.

-- Soy Sauce: Kikkoman soy sauce is a reliable and reasonably priced option.
-Refer to my complete soy sauce guide for a comprehensive guide on selecting soy sauce in Japanese cuisine.
+- Soy Sauce: Refer to my complete soy sauce guide for a comprehensive guide on selecting soy sauce in Japanese cuisine.

 - Soft-boiled Eggs: Although optional, I believe they're an essential accompaniment to the dish.

-- Green Onion: This is prepared as shiraganegi.
+- Japanese Leek: This is prepared as shiraganegi.
 For detailed preparation instructions, see my article on negi.

 - Japanese Mustard (Karashi): Another optional ingredient, but I think the dish feels incomplete without it.
 Hot English mustard is a close match if you're seeking a more accessible alternative.

-Here are my step-by-step instructions for how to make melt-in-mouth homemade buta no kakuni from scratch.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Buta no Kakuni at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Start heating a large pot of water with enough water to submerge the pork.
 Once it starts to boil, lower the heat to simmer.